apiban/.github/profile/README.md

 ### Blocking Banned IPs

 A loop is used to cycle through the banned IPs.
-On first download, this list can be quite large and `max_while_loops` will need to be large enough to handle the list.
+On first download, this list can be **quite large** and `max_while_loops` will need to be large enough to handle the list.

 ```
-max_while_loops=250
+max_while_loops=600
 ```

 You will need to load the following modules (if not already loaded):